Developing a ‘Disciplined Inquiry’ Approach

 - Staff will share their inquiry question ‘journey’ through writing blogs.

 Disciplined inquiry is a great way of supporting teachers to improve their practice, by mobilising the best available research evidence.
-We are looking forward to working on this next year.
+At our September INSET day today, we started this process by asking teachers to consider these questions:

 Posted on 19 July 2018